absorensen/numbers_go_brrrr/m1_memory_hierarchies/s8_exercises.md

 ??? note "Hints"

     * If the data is unsorted, each thread or work group will need to run through the entire data set.
+    You can also only have one thread per histogram bin.
+Or if you got real spiffy, one work group per histogram bin if you used a shared memory reduction.

 ## GPU Programming
-This serves as both one of the few instances where we can explicitly program parts of the memory hierarchy (shared memory resides in the L1 cache), but also as an introduction to parallel thinking, which you will need in the next module.
+This serves as both one of the few instances where we can explicitly program parts of the memory hierarchy (shared memory resides in the L1 cache on Nvidia GPUs), but also as an introduction to parallel thinking, which you will need in the next module.
 A useful tool for calculating offsets in WGSL can be found [here][3] The exercises here are fitting as a hand-in if you are doing a course.
 From experience, just doing the 1D convolution is plenty complicated for someone coming from Python.
 You'll get the point of how to use shared memory doing it.
 Doing matrix multiplication as well is good practice, but not strictly necessary.